H-AMR FORGE'd in FIRE I: Magnetic state transitions, jet launching and radiative emission in super-Eddington, highly magnetized quasar disks formed from cosmological initial conditions: Abstract

 \section{Abstract}

-Quasars are powered by supermassive black hole (SMBH) accretion disks, yet standard thin disk models are inconsistent with many quasar observations.
-Recently, \citet{FORGE1} simulated the formation of a quasar disk feeding a SMBH of mass $M=1.3\times10^7\,M_\odot$ in a host galaxy that evolved from cosmological initial conditions.
+Quasars are powered by supermassive black hole (SMBH) accretion disks, yet standard thin disk models are inconsistent with many observations.
+Recently, \citet{FORGE1} simulated the formation of a quasar disk feeding a SMBH of mass $M=1.3\times10^7\,M_\odot$ in a galaxy.
 The disk had surprisingly strong toroidal magnetic fields that supported it vertically from gravity and powered rapid accretion.
-What radiation and feedback can such a system produce?
+What feedback can such a system produce?
 To answer this, we must follow the gas to the event horizon.
-For this, we interpolated the accretion system onto the grid of the general-relativistic radiation magnetohydrodynamics code $\verb|H-AMR|$ and performed 3D simulations with dimensionless BH spins $a=0$ and $a=0.9375$.
-This remapping generates spurious magnetic monopoles, which we erase using a novel divergence cleaning approach.
-Despite the toroidal magnetic field's dominance at large radii, vertical magnetic flux builds up at the event horizon.
-This causes a magnetic state transition within the inner $200$ gravitational radii of the disk, where net vertical magnetic flux begins dominating the accretion flow.
-This powers strong winds and, if the BH spins, relativistic jets that can spin-down the BH within $5-10\,{\rm Myrs}$.
+For this, we interpolated the quasar into the general-relativistic radiation magnetohydrodynamics code $\verb|H-AMR|$ and performed 3D simulations with BH spins $a=0$ and $a=0.9375$.
+This remapping generates magnetic monopoles, which we erase using a novel divergence cleaning approach.
+Despite the toroidal magnetic field's dominance at large radii, vertical magnetic flux builds up near the event horizon, leading to a magnetic state transition within the inner $200$ gravitational radii of the disk.
+This powers strong winds and, for spinning BHs, relativistic jets that can spin-down the BH within $5-10\,{\rm Myrs}$.
 Sometimes, vertical magnetic fields of opposite polarity reach the BH, causing a polarity inversion event that briefly destroys the jets and, possibly, the X-ray corona.
-These strong magnetic fields power accretion at rates $5\times$ the Eddington limit, which can double the BH mass in $5-10\,{\rm Myrs}$.
+These strong fields power accretion at rates $5\times$ the Eddington limit, which can double the BH mass in $5-10\,{\rm Myrs}$.
 When $a=0.9375$ ($a=0$), the energy in mechanical outflows and radiation equals about $60\%$ ($10\%$) and $100\%$ ($3\%$) of the accreted rest mass energy, respectively.
-Much of the light escapes in cool, extended $\gtrsim1300\,{\rm au}$ photospheres, consistent with quasar microlensing and the ``big blue bump'' seen in quasar spectral energy distributions.
+Much of the light escapes in cool, $\gtrsim1300\,{\rm au}$ photospheres, consistent with quasar microlensing and spectral energy distributions.